speudusa/csharp-web-development-wiki/Lesson-12-(Model-Validation-and-Enums).md

-# Class 12: ViewModels, Model Validation, and Enums
+# Lesson 12: ViewModels, Model Validation, and Enums

 ## In the prep work this week, the students learned